opulencephp/Opulence/app/rdev/views/README.md

     </ul>
 </div>
 ```

+#### Difference Between Tags and Statements
+You might be asking what the difference between tags and statements is.
+Tags are temporary placeholders for data that is inserted through a controller.
+Statements, on the other hand, provide a shorthand for executing logic entirely within a template.

 ## Using PHP in Your Template
 Keeping your view separate from your business logic is important.
 However, there are times when it would be nice to be able to execute some PHP code to do things like for() loops to output a list.
 There is no need to memorize library-specific constructs here.
 With RDev's template system, you can do this: